10 Best Beaches in Muskoka

 When planning for a weekend getaway or vacation to Ontario's cottage country, you could be forgiven for not including time spent at the beach on your Muskoka travel itinerary.
-Indeed, when you think of Muskoka, long the summer playground of Torontonians, it typically conjures up images of dense maple and pine forests interspersed with those ubiquitous outcrops of Canadian Shield.
+Indeed, when you think of Muskoka, long the summer playground of Torontonians and Hollywood celebrities, it typically conjures up images of dense maple and pine forests interspersed with those ubiquitous outcrops of Canadian Shield.

-As it can take time to source the best and most suitable beach for your needs – there are in fact more than 30 "official" public beaches in Muskoka – we've pulled together this list of the best beaches in Muskoka.
+It can take time to source the best and most suitable beach for your needs, as there are in fact more than 30 "official" public beaches in this beautiful corner of Ontario.
+To help you plan your itinerary, we've pulled together this list of the best beaches in Muskoka.

 1. Dwight Beach, Dwight, Lake of Bays